-The Nursing program started in the College of Medicine and Health Sciences in 2001 and during the 20082009/ academic year, the program developed into independent college.
-The college aims at qualifying male and female nurses with sound training by way of collaboration with S.Q.U Hospital. college also carries out researches in the different fields of nursing.
+The Nursing program started in the College of Medicine and Health Sciences in 2001 and during the 20082009/ academic year, the program developed was into an independent college.
+The college aims at qualifying male and female nurses with sound training by way of collaboration with S.Q.U Hospital.
+The college also carries out researches in the different fields of nursing.